BJA’s STOP School Violence Grant Program

 Focus areas

 2. Develop and implement multidisciplinary behavioral threat assessment (BTA) and/or intervention teams.
 BTA and/or intervention teams must be multidisciplinary and should coordinate with law enforcement agencies, behavioral health specialists, community stakeholders, and school personnel.
-Applicants seeking to implement BTA activities must partner with a researcher in this activity and account for the research in the project team and associated expenses.
+Applicants should demonstrate in their applications or with attached letters of support or MOUs that they have the support of relevant team partners.

 Purchasing Raptor with STOP Funding

-All Raptor software directly relates to the STOP goals and allowable expenses.
+Raptor software is available to support the BJA STOP School Violence Program’s goals and allowable expenses

 StudentSafe Early Intervention Software for schools